Albury and the Uiver

 Artists impression of the KLM DC-2 Uiver lost in the thunderstorm near Albury, 23 October 1934.

 Race headquarters in Melbourne asked Albury newspaper sub-editor, Clifton Mott, to flash a light in Morse code.
 Mott met with Municipal Electrical Engineer, Lyle Ferris and they bumped into District Postal Inspector, Reg Turner, who knew Morse code.
-All three went to the Albury electrical sub-station where they signalled A-L-B-U-R-Y in Morse code by turning the town’s street lights on and off.
+All three went to the Albury electrical sub-station where Turner signalled A-L-B-U-R-Y in Morse code by turning the town’s street lights on and off.

-Arthur Newnham, the 2CO Radio announcer, called for cars to go to the Albury Racecourse to light a makeshift runway using their headlights to guide the plane to land, as there was no airport in Albury.
+Arthur Newnham, the 2CO Radio announcer, called for cars to go to the Albury Racecourse to light a makeshift runway using their headlights to guide the plane to land, as there was no aerodrome at Albury.
 About 80 cars arrived.
 Remarkably, Newnham's broadcast went out at 12:54 am, and after circling the racecourse twice and dropping parachute flares, the Uiver was safely on the ground by 1:17 am!

 Uiver DC-2 bogged on Albury Racecourse